silviaegt/iLCM_notes/README.md

 	+ Docker CE:
 		+ [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository)
 		+ [Windows 10 Pro](https://store.docker.com/editions/community/docker-ce-desktop-windows) -- you will need to create an account and log in
-		+ Windows 10 Home -- you will need to install [DockerToolbox](https://docs.docker.com/toolbox/toolbox_install_windows/); to check your installation has been sucessful click [here](https://docs.docker.com/toolbox/toolbox_install_windows/#step-3-verify-your-installation)
+		+ Windows 10 Home -- you will need to install [DockerToolbox](https://docs.docker.com/toolbox/toolbox_install_windows/); to check your installation has been sucessful click [here](https://docs.docker.com/toolbox/toolbox_install_windows/#step-3-verify-your-installation) (you might need to uninstall and install again your VirtualBox)
 		+ Mac
 	+ Docker Compose
 	+ R (and perhaps also RStudio)